 Pure tourist cheese (but that can be fun), Bonnie Springs Ranch is a former mining town that is now a “ghost town” where you can experience life in the Old West, ride horses, and watch reenacted gunfights.

 The lake that Hoover Dam built features any kind of water-based activity you can think of, and a visit here is a great way to enjoy some time on the water without having to jockey for pool space from some drunk college kids.
 You can organize a lot of activities with the help of guest services at the casino, but for cheaper prices, search online or walk into the tour shops along the Strip.

 Get Artistic at First Friday

-On the first Friday of every month, the downtown area fills up with exhibits and displays from local artists called First Friday.
+On the first Friday of every month, the downtown area fills up with exhibits and displays from local artists during First Friday.
 It’s free and a great way to get a sense of the local art scene as well as mix with locals.
-Be sure to also check out Arts District 18b, the arts center of Las Vegas that’s home to cool bars, shops, galleries and more.
+Be sure to also check out Arts District 18b, the arts center of Las Vegas, which is home to cool bars, shops, galleries, and more.

 For more on visiting Vegas and saving money, read these other articles on the blog:

 ?
 An In-Depth Guide to the Strip Casinos

 ?
 How to Be a High Roller in Vegas on a Low Roller Budget